Wayne Harrison (director)

-Wayne David Harrison AM (born in East Melbourne, Australia in 1953) is an Australian director, writer, producer and performer.
+Wayne David Harrison AM (born in East Melbourne, Australia in 1953) is an Australian director, writer, producer, performer and actor.

 Biography

 Harrison was a child and teenage star performing on stage and television, including performing in J.C.
 Williamsons' musicals.
 He moved to Sydney in 1975.

-In 1977 Harrison enrolled at the University of New South Wales (UNSW) and completed an Honours Degree majoring in history.
+In 1977, Harrison enrolled at the University of New South Wales (UNSW) and completed an Honours Degree majoring in history.

-In 1979 Harrison began working on the magazine Campaign as news editor, and later editor.
+In 1979, Harrison began working on the magazine Campaign as news editor, and later editor.
 With Les McDonald, he opened "The Bookshop Darlinghurst" in Darlinghurst in 1983.
-In 1981 after meeting Richard Wherrett, then artistic director of the recently formed Sydney Theatre Company (STC) in Sydney, he was appointed the company's Literary Manager/Resident Dramaturg.
+In 1981, after meeting Richard Wherrett, then artistic director of the recently formed Sydney Theatre Company (STC) in Sydney, he was appointed the company's Literary Manager/Resident Dramaturg.
 He took over from Wherrett as Director of the STC in 1990 and served as Director/CEO until 1999.

 From 1999 to 2001, he was the Creative Director of SFX/Back Row and Clear Channel Entertainment (Europe).

-In 2005–2007 Harrison was the Creative Director of Sydney's New Year's Eve event.
+In 2005–2007, Harrison was the Creative Director of Sydney's New Year's Eve event.
 2007 he was the director of the Helpmann Awards for Live Performance Australia.
 In 2006 he co-wrote and directed the Spiegelworld circus cabaret sensation Absinthe which played in New York and Miami, before taking up residency in a custom-built Spiegeltent on the grounds of Caesar's Palace, Las Vegas in 2011, where it is still running.

-In 2006 he was the director of the 2006 Commonwealth Games closing ceremony, held in Melbourne, as well as the director of the touring production of 2 Weeks with the Queen for Adelaide's Windmill Theatre Arts and End of the Rainbow in Sydney, Melbourne and the Edinburgh Festival.
+In 2006, he was the director of the 2006 Commonwealth Games closing ceremony, held in Melbourne, as well as the director of the touring production of 2 Weeks with the Queen for Adelaide's Windmill Theatre Arts and End of the Rainbow in Sydney, Melbourne and the Edinburgh Festival.